 Texting is becoming more and more popular especially amongst teens, tweens, and kids of all ages.
-But what are appropriate rules of conduct surrounding these text exchanges – and what should children be keeping in mind while taking part in them to make sure they’re minding their manners online?
-Up until now, answers have been hard to find.
+But what are appropriate rules of conduct surrounding these text exchanges?
+Well, there are several things both adults and children should keep in mind while texting.
+We all need to make sure we’re minding their manners online.
 That is why I am happy to have Scott Steinberg, award-winning professional speaker and author of a new book Netiquette Essentials: New Rules for Minding Your Manners in a Digital World to share with us some important texting etiquette rules.

 THE TEXT COMMANDMENTS: 10 Texting Rules

 A little mindfulness and forethought are all it takes to enjoy more positive high-tech interactions.
-Below, you’ll find ten tips for safer texting that can help you and your family put your best foot forward online.
+Here are ten tips for safer texting that can help you and your family put your best foot forward online.

 Don’t text or talk while driving or in motion.